Facebook Pixel

 "Show, don't tell."
-It is perhaps the most ubiquitous piece of writing advice given to aspiring authors.
+It's perhaps the most ubiquitous piece of writing advice given to aspiring authors.
 It is also frequently misunderstood.

 Showing creates immersion; it invites the reader to step into the scene and experience it alongside the characters.
 Telling creates distance, which can be useful for transitions or summarizing distinct periods of time.
 But when you want your reader to feel, show.